andre-ye/uni/docs/math/fav_math_facts.md

 **Isomorphisms to prime modulo groups.**
 Every group of prime order, with no subgroups, or simple and abelian is cyclic and isomorphic to $$\mathbb{Z}_p$$.

+**Finite abelian groups.**
+Every finite abelian group is isomorphic to a Cartesian product of cyclic groups of prime power order.